Abstract:

 The book

-Ethnology from the aspects of content rewriting, terminology translation and linguistic features.
+Ethnology from the aspects of content adaptation, terminology translation and linguistic features.
 Finally, it discusses the contributions and limitations of Lin Shu’s translation of this work.
-This study reveals Lin Shu’s veiled identity as a “pioneering translator of Western ethnology” and highlights the contribution and influence of translation on Chinese ethnology.
+This study uncovers Lin Shu’s previously overlooked role as a “pioneering translator of Western ethnology” and highlights the contribution of translation to Chinese ethnology.